Basilisk-byte/EURC/README.md

 ERC20 compatible
-The FiatTokenV1 implements the ERC20 interface.
+The FiatTokenV1.sol implements the ERC20 interface.

-Pausable
+#Pausable
 The entire contract can be frozen, in case a serious bug is found or there is a serious key compromise.
 No transfers can take place while the contract is paused.
 Access to the pause functionality is controlled by the pauser address.

-Upgradable
+#Upgradable
 A new implementation contract can be deployed, and the proxy contract will forward calls to the new contract.
 Access to the upgrade functionality is guarded by a proxyOwner address.
 Only the proxyOwner address can change the proxyOwner address.

-Blacklist
+#Blacklist
 The contract can blacklist certain addresses which will prevent those addresses from transferring or receiving tokens.
 Access to the blacklist functionality is controlled by the blacklister address.

-Minting/Burning
+#Minting/Burning
 Tokens can be minted or burned on demand.
 The contract supports having multiple minters simultaneously.
 There is a masterMinter address which controls the list of minters and how much each is allowed to mint.
 The mint allowance is similar to the ERC20 allowance - as each minter mints new tokens their allowance decreases.
 When it gets too low they will need the allowance increased again by the masterMinter.

-Ownable
+#Ownable
 The contract has an Owner, who can change the owner, pauser, blacklister, or masterMinter addresses.
 The owner can not change the proxyOwner address.